mahab339/Pushdemoformaui/README.md

 * Move service regesteration from bootstrap to app.xaml.cs constructor if possible.

 * After each build, an error about auto generated AndroidManifest.xml.
-In (obj\Debug\net7.0-android\AndroidManifest.xml), add attribut (android:exported="true") to element service with (android:name) attribute value ending with PushNotificationFirebaseMessagingService.
+In (obj\Debug\net7.0-android\AndroidManifest.xml), add attribut (android:exported="true") to element service with (android:name) attribute value ending with PushNotificationFirebaseMessagingService and rebuild.